 How To Make Yakisoba (Japanese Stir Fry Noodles)

-- Stir until everything is heated through.
+- Stir until cabbage has softened and everything is heated through.
 Serve and enjoy!

 - NOTE: To make this recipe "bacon-style" like the original recipe in our cookbook, just swap out the chicken for some cooked bacon and add your favorite vegetables (in the bacon Yakisoba we use broccoli, zucchini, carrots, and cabbage).